paulpr0/pauth/README.md

 The current status is very much alpha - it compiles and the tests pass, but the API is not stable, and there are features not present that would likely preclude its use for real work.

-Passwords and password reset tokens are stored using postgres's crypt function to provide well salted, secure passwords.
-At present, login tokens are not, which would provide anyone with access to the database with a way of impersonating a user, so this will be fixed soon.
+Passwords, login tokens (cookies) and password reset tokens are stored using postgres's crypt function to provide well salted, secure passwords.

 At present, there is no failed login count or timed delay, but these features are planned.